nf-core/website/markdown/events/2021/bytesize-19-dsl2-pipeline-starter.md

 ## Bytesize 19: Where do you begin?
 DSL2 pipeline introduction

-This week, Harshil Patel ([@drpatelh](http://github.com/drpatelh/)) will present and introduction to developing pipelines in Nextflow DSL2.
+This week, Harshil Patel ([@drpatelh](http://github.com/drpatelh/)) will present an introduction to developing pipelines in Nextflow DSL2 using nf-core community standards.